Azure/azure-iot-cli-extension/docs/iot-hub-state-trouble-shooting-guide.md

 ### Limitations with different IoT Hub Skus

 There are some limitations with different IoT Hub Skus which can cause failures, especially when downgrading Skus.
 Please refer to the documentation [here](https://learn.microsoft.com/en-us/azure/iot-hub/iot-hub-scaling).

+## Further Reading

+For a manual guide, please refer to the documention [here](https://learn.microsoft.com/en-us/azure/iot-hub/iot-hub-how-to-clone).